antelle/node-stream-zip/README.md

 - it never loads entire archive into memory, everything is read by chunks
 - large archives support
-- all operations are non-blocking
+- all operations are non-blocking, no sync i/o
 - fast initialization
-- no dependencies or binary addons
+- no dependencies, no binary addons
-- decompression with built-in zlib streams
+- decompression with built-in zlib module

-# Warning: alpha version

-The project is in active development for now, approx stable release with tests and bugfixes in March'15.
+- deflate, deflate64, sfx

 # Installation